aaronlyy/audirio/README.md

 This project is experimental and in early stages of development!

 ## What is audirio?
-A C++ library, cli tool and windows tool to switch the current active audio device.
+A C++ library, cli & gui to switch the current active audio devic on windows.
 Maybe I'll add some more functionality later, if everything else works.

 ## Building